Wilkhu90/StopwatchApp/README.md

 # StopwatchApp
-Android App for demonstration of how stop watch works.
+Android App for demonstration of how stopwatch works.